 Good work!
 20 days to get from Auckland to Queenstown is an awesome amount of time to squeeze in some of the best of what New Zealand has to offer as well as some of the hidden gems that not a lot of people know about.
 Let us guide you on your journey through the North and South Islands, giving you some top tips and helping you to plan your time here.
-If you’re still in the planning stage of your trip, make sure you check out the great deals on hire cars in Auckland or our car rental in Queenstown– we’re not New Zealand’s favourite rental car company for no reason!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on hire cars in Auckland or our car rental in Queenstown– we’re not one of New Zealand’s favourite rental car companies for no reason!
 But that’s enough from us, let’s get the journey started – GO!

 - Route map with key locations

 Hyundai Santa Fe 2018